aemcdonald/bibliogoal/README.md

 </p>

 ## About The Project
-BiblioGoal is an application that allows a user to set and track progress toward their reading goal for a year.
+BiblioGoal is an application that allows a user to set and track progress toward their reading goal.
 A user can set their reading goal, create a list of books they wish to read and track a list of books that they have read while viewing progress made toward their goal.

 This was a group project assigned during the third module of the Front-End Program at the Turing School of Software and Design.
 We were tasked to create an application that utilized a technology that was unfamiliar to us.
 Our group chose to implement Redux for state management as our new technology to learn and explore.